Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Proposed Method

 \subsection{Our Solution}

-To address the problem discussed earlier, we propose a "Decompose and Realign" strategy.
-Our solution consists of two stages: the \textit{Decompose} stage, which breaks down the conditions into fully-aligned pairs, and the \textit{Realign} stage, which ensures that the decomposed results are more consistent when combined together.
+To address the problem discussed earlier, we propose a Text-Anchored Score Composition.
+Our solution consists of two components: the \textit{Text-Anchored Score Composition formula} , which breaks down the conditions into fully-aligned pairs, and the \textit{attention realignment}, which ensures that the decomposed results are more consistent when combined together.

-\textbf{Decompose.} To cater to users' specific intentions, for instance, choosing a dog's color to match the depth map condition shown in Figure~\ref{fig-intro}, we introduce a function $S(\cdot)$.
+\textbf{Text-Anchored Score Composition.} Initially, we assume users will specify pair relationships \( S(\cdot) \) to setting the details of individual entities in the text, using image conditions or bounding boxes, like setting a dog's color as shown in Figure~\ref{fig-intro}.
+We presume users won't provide meaningless inputs, ensuring pair relationships are practical and aligned with their creative goals.

 This function formalizes the pairing between additional conditions and text tokens.
 By this function, we can establish aligned condition pairs $\{(\mathcal{P}_{S(k)}, \mathcal{I}_k)\}_{k=1}^K$.
-In real-world applications of controllable image generation, this pair relationship encapsulates the user's precise requirements for the generated data.
-Thus, integrating these pair relationships into our model is not only logical but also advantageous.
-With these pairs, we define our score function as:
+Leveraging these pairs, we introduce the \textbf{Text-Anchored Score Composition} (TASC) equation:

 We ensure the preservation of the original text $\mathcal{P}$ as the sole input, serving as a unified control.
 This strategy ensures the successful generation of all objects, even those without corresponding additional conditions.
+Note if without these pair relationships \( S(\cdot) \), our method just defaults to standard image-conditioned generation.

-Through the "Decompose" process, we generate individual scores for each pair, eliminating any existing misalignment issues within the computation of individual scores.
+Through the equation, we generate individual scores for each pair, eliminating any existing misalignment issues within the computation of individual scores.
 Both text and additional conditions, therefore, contribute to the final image.
 Additionally, the implementation of the pair relationship function $S(\cdot)$ allows us to further mitigate any ambiguity based on the specific needs of the user.